OntimizeWeb/docs/docs/customization/23-icons.md

 layout: default
 title: "Icons"
 permalink: /customize/icons/
-excerpt: "How to use and customise icons in Ontimize Web NGX 18 with Material Symbols Outlined."
+excerpt: "How to use and customise icons in Ontimize Web 18 with Material Symbols Outlined."
 parent: Customization
 nav_order: 5
 ---